West Palm Beach Parenting Plan Modification Lawyer

 When a child’s parents divorce or separate, a parenting plan is key to childrearing.
 Parenting plans are required in all instances where parents time-share a minor child.
 They are co-parenting tools that outline each parent’s responsibilities and set out a time-sharing schedule.
 Sometimes, however, the family situation changes and the parenting plan must be modified.
-If you want to modify your Florida parenting plan, talk to a family law attorney today.
+If you want to modify your Florida parenting plan, talk to a West Palm Beach parenting plan modification lawyer today.

 A parenting plan is a court order.
 This means that parents must obtain court approval to modify them.
 In order to modify a parenting plan, Florida requires a “substantial, material, and unanticipated change of circumstances” since the issuance of the plan.
 To get a modification, a parent must show both that the circumstances have substantially changed since the custody determination and that it is in the child’s best interests to modify the parenting plan.